achoruzy/achoruzy/README.md

 What have I been doing before?
 So...
 I've been managing projects; designing, engineering, and building ships. :ship: :ferry:
-And...
-Doing some ML engineering

 :woman::baby::bearded_person::cat2:

-### :world_map: I'm currently...
+### :world_map: What I work on currently:

-- Working as a Python Developer at OddInn / Chronospace where I develop tools for game development
+- R&D Python Engineer at OddInn Studio where I develop tools for game development and 3D artists
+- C# Unity Developer at Chronospace where I develop games

 ### 📫 How to reach me:
 achoruzy@gmail.com - feel free to drop me a mail :)